alexandre1985/anchor-link-aligner/README.md

 Well, they don't know that this is how html behaves, that is aligned to the anchor target destination **the same way** either you *have or don't have* a fixed navigation bar on top of your html page (that covers content).
 This script takes into account that your website has a top fixed navigation bar and solves this issue.

+## Dependencies

+None.
 It is written in pure JavaScript, no need for JQuery or any JavaScript dependency.
 Fits every webpage.

 ## Usage